 R03: Problem Solving

 Programming is problem solving with a keyboard.
-Before writing any code, you must understand the problem, find a solution strategy, and then implement it step by step.
-Jumping straight to code is like building a house without a blueprint - you will waste time and materials.
+Before writing code, understand the problem, find a solution strategy, and implement it step by step.
+Jumping straight to code is building a house without a blueprint.

 Step 1: Understand

 Restate the problem in your own words.
-Identify the inputs, the expected outputs, and the constraints.
-Ask questions until you are certain you understand what is being asked.
+Identify inputs, expected outputs, and constraints.
+Ask questions until you are certain you know what is being asked.

 Break the problem into smaller sub-problems.
 Write pseudocode or draw a diagram.
-In professional settings, this means writing specifications before touching the code.
-A wireframe for the UI, a schema for the database, an API contract.
-Designing the system properly upfront saves months of rework later.
+In professional settings this means specs before code: wireframes for UI, schemas for databases, API contracts.
+Designing upfront saves months of rework.

 // Problem: Find the most frequent word in a text